Poland's main Belchatow power plant crippled by outage

 Energy experts were working to restore full operations at Poland’s biggest power plant, the lignite-fueled Belchatow, after an energy network failure switched off 10 of the plant’s 11 units

-WARSAW, Poland -- Energy experts were working Tuesday to restore full operations at Poland’s biggest power plant, the lignite coal-fueled Belchatow, after an energy network failure switched off 10 of the plant’s 11 units.
+WARSAW, Poland -- Energy experts worked Tuesday to restore full operations at Poland’s biggest power plant, the lignite coal-fueled Belchatow, after a network failure switched off 10 of the plant’s 11 units.

 The outage occurred late Monday, due to a failure of power station where 10 of Belchatow's units are connected.
 The largest, 11th unit, is connected to a different power station and was not affected.